joedefen/luks-tray/README.md

       auto_mount_folder = ~/Vaults

   You can thus change
-    - whether passwords are shown by default.
+    - whether passwords are shown by default when being first entered.
     - whether ‼️ entries (i.e., anomalies) cause the tray icon to change to the alert shield.
     - where the automatically generated mount points live